 How To Get Into Marlborough

-If you are coming from the North Island, taking the ferry from either Bluebridge or Interislander is a good choice when having your own car.
-Otherwise, if I’d do it again, I would take the plane directly to Blenheim.
+If you are coming from the North Island, taking the ferry from either Bluebridge or Interislander is a good choice when you have your own car.
+Otherwise, if I did it again, I would take the plane directly to Blenheim.

 Best Wine Tours Marlborough

-To make the most of the experience, I recommend choosing a self-guided tour from Wine Tours by Bike.
+If you’re into an active day and love cycling, you should book this self-guided Marlborough Wine Tour by Bike.
 They include a pick-up from Blenheim & Renwick, an informative introduction to the area, recommendations on where to have lunch and a great map to use.
-From Renwick, you got a circle of 24 km in which you find more wineries than you can visit in a day.
+From Renwick, you get a circle of 24 km in which you find more wineries than you can visit in a day.
 Saddle up to try some outstanding Marlborough sauvignon blanc and more!

 Little side note, visit the farthest one first and make your way slowly back, towards the bike rental place.